JDCG00/mini-http-server/README.md

-## Mini http server to learn the basic of Rust
+## Mini http server to learn the basics of Rust